IBM/cloudpakfordata-telco-churn-workshop/workshop/exercise-1/README.md

 ### Assign the data to your project

-From the menu click on *Collections -> Virtualized Data*, you'll be brough to the *My data* section.
+From the menu click on *Collections -> Virtualized Data*, you'll be brought to the *My data* section.
 Here you should see the data that the administrator has assigned to you.
 Choose the three data sets available and click *Assign* to start importing it to your project.

 ![Select the data you want to import](../.gitbook/assets/images/dv/dv-8-select-data.png)